 James B. Morgan Sells 5,000 Shares of Daktronics Inc. (DAKT) Stock

-Daktronics Inc. Director James B. Morgan sold 5,000 shares of the firm's stock in a transaction that occurred on Wednesday, December 21st.
-The stock was sold at an average price of $10.50, for a total transaction of $52,500.00.
+Daktronics Inc. Director James B. Morgan sold 5,000 shares of the firm's stock in a transaction dated Wednesday, December 21st.
+The shares were sold at an average price of $10.50, for a total transaction of $52,500.00.

 Comments